The following policies apply to all courses at Georgia College & State University.

 Student Rating of Instruction Survey

-Given the technological sophistication of Georgia College students, the student opinion survey is being delivered through an online process.
-Your constructive feedback plays an indispensable role in shaping quality education at Georgia College.
-All responses are completely confidential and your name is not stored with your responses in any way.
+Given the technological sophistication of GCSU students, the student opinion survey is delivered through an online process.
+Your constructive feedback plays an indispensable role in shaping quality education at GCSU.
+All responses are completely confidential, and your name is not stored with your responses in any way.
 In addition, instructors will not see any results of the opinion survey until after final grades are submitted to the University.
 An invitation to complete the online opinion survey is distributed to students near the end of the semester.
 Your participation in this very important process is greatly appreciated.

 Student Use of Copyrighted Materials